0xGhazy/quick-chat/README.md

     // ---- code snippet ----
 ```

-- By Client handler constructor take the `socket`, and `username` as an arguments to initialize the client handler object by setting the username for this, and the most important role here is to add `this` -newly created- to the `clientsList` which hold all current active handlers.
+- By Client handler constructor take the `socket`, and `username` as arguments to initialize the client handler object by setting the username for this, and the most important role here is to add `this` -newly created- to the `clientsList` which hold all current active handlers.

 ```java
 class ClientHandler implements Runnable {